juju/docs/src/en/charms-bundles.md

 ### Setting up subordinate charms

 To set up a subordinate charm simply do not use the placement key `to` and do not specify any units with the `num_units` key.
-The vital part with subordinates is to create the relation between it and the principle charm under the `relations` element.
+The vital part with a subordinate is to create the relation between it and the principle charm under the `relations` element.

 ## Comparing a bundle to a model